vagdur/SCBHandlerPlotter/README.md

 despite these data points being in different tables.

 Additionally, it provides code for creating interactive map plots of data on Swedish municipalities, using the ggiraph package.

+## Setup

+The library can be installed using

+    devtools::install_github("vagdur/SCBHandlerPlotter")

+## Data sources

+All tables except one are from SCB, one is from Skolverket.
+The map of Sweden is from SCB, via the package [swemaps](https://github.com/reinholdsson/swemaps).